curv3d/dali/README.md

 Dali uses an extensible 2D/3D graphics model inspired by [Curv](https://github.com/curv3d/curv), but more general, with higher performance.
-* Dali begins with high quality TrueType text and SVG style scalable 2D vector graphics (which are resolution independent), plus resolution independent 3D primitives such as spheres, cylinders, etc. But there are also algebraic surfaces, fractals, noise based modelling primitives, etc, which can all be represented exactly.
+* Dali begins with high quality TrueType text and SVG style scalable 2D vector graphics, plus resolution independent 3D primitives such as spheres, cylinders, etc. But there are also algebraic surfaces, fractals, noise based modelling primitives, etc, which can all be represented exactly.
 * You can modify graphical objects using a rich set of SDF-derived operations: